Skip to main content.

 • high performance computing

-Yanlai Chen received his BS degree in Mathematics from University of Science and Technology of China (USTC), in 2002, MS in Computer Science and Engineering from Department of Computer Science and Engineering , and PhD in Mathematics from School of Mathematics, University of Minnesota, in 2007.
-He then worked as a Postdoctoral Researcher at Brown University before joining the Department of Mathematics at University of Massachusetts Dartmouth in August 2010 where he currently serves as a Full Professor.
+Yanlai Chen received his Bachelor of Science degree in Mathematics from the University of Science and Technology of China (USTC) in 2002, followed by a Master of Science in Computer Science and Engineering from the Department of Computer Science and Engineering, and a PhD in Mathematics from the School of Mathematics at the University of Minnesota in 2007.
+He then completed a postdoctoral research training at Brown University before joining the Department of Mathematics at the University of Massachusetts Dartmouth in August 2010.
+Dr. Chen currently serves as a Full Professor and assumed the role of Chief Research Officer (CRO) at UMass Dartmouth in July 2024, where he oversees and fosters the university’s research enterprise.

-Dr. Chen’s research has been supported by the NSF, the AFOSR, and by ONR via UMassD's MUST program.
-His research interests are in numerical analysis and scientific computing, in particular, finite element methods, reduced basis methods and other fast algorithms, uncertainty quantification, design and analysis for machine learning algorithms.
-He has graduated three doctoral students.
+Dr. Chen's own research, supported by the NSF, AFOSR, and ONR through UMassD's MUST program, focuses on numerical analysis and scientific computing.
+His areas of expertise include finite element methods, reduced basis methods, fast algorithms, uncertainty quantification, and the design and analysis of machine learning algorithms.
+He has supervised the completion of six doctoral dissertations as of 2024.

 Additional links